Amala Food Nutritional Values | Health Benefits | Health Risk

 The type is made from cassava flour.
 Dried cassava flour is known as “lafun” in Nigeria and “kokente” in Ghana.

-This type of Amala is made from plantain, elubo ogede (which is usually lighter in color).
+This type of Amala is made from plantain, clubs ogee (which is usually lighter in color).

-The low carbohydrate level in plantain flour makes it a perfect diet for people diagnosed with diabetics and others who need a low-carbohydrate food.
+The low carbohydrate level in plantain flour makes it a perfect diet for people diagnosed with diabetes and others who need low-carbohydrate food.

 Amala Food Nutritional Values: How Yam Flour (Àmàlà Isu) Is Processed

 It’s strange to some, how Amala is processed.
 Amala is gotten from yam peels.
-The peels are dried and afterward ground to flour.
+The peels are dried and afterward ground into flour.

 In other to process Amala flour, you will need tubes of yams.
-Finely peel the yams, slice, and dry before grounding into a powder called Elubo.
+Finely peel the yams, slice them, and dry them before grounding them into a powder called Elubo.

 Amala powder/Elubo is a powerhouse of nutrients.
 It is rich in Vitamins, calcium, and iron.
 It helps in boosting your immunity naturally.

-Nigerian Amala should not be mistaken with Indian gooseberry, commonly known as amla.
-Though the spellings are almost the same but with a different meaning.
+Nigerian Amala should not be mistaken for Indian gooseberry, commonly known as amla.
+Though the spellings are almost the same with a different meanings.

 -